dekoza/mtgpl/SCG.rst

    Cycling |mana_1|\ |mana_u| (|mana_1|\ |mana_u|, Discard this card: Draw a card.)

-   When a creature with converted mana cost 6 or greater enters the battlefield, you may return Dragon Wings from your graveyard to the battlefield attached to that creature.
+   When a creature with mana value 6 or greater enters the battlefield, you may return Dragon Wings from your graveyard to the battlefield attached to that creature.

 :mtgtip:`Faces of the Past<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/0/f/0f6dc35b-eb26-498f-ae35-0e860871446e.jpg?1562525440|https://scryfall.com/card/scg/35/faces-of-the-past?utm_source=api>`